jenkinsci/templating-engine-plugin/docs/concepts/library-development/parameterizing-libraries.md

 !!! note
     If you need to access the entire aggregated pipeline configuration, JTE injects a `pipelineConfig` variable that can be accessed anywhere.

 ## Validating Library Configurations

-The pipeline configuration does not inherently perform type checking or validation.
+The pipeline configuration doesn't inherently perform type checking or validation.

 Library developers can choose to provide a [Library Configuration File](./library-configuration-file.md) at the root of the library's directory which will assist with library parameter validation.